 Must be in Word document in the correct format (see page 62 - 63) and reference from one of the following.
-Please include your name and rotation on the Word document before uploading into Moodle.
+Please include your name and rotation on the Word document before uploading into Canvas.

 - Current series

 - Cecil

 - Harrison's

 - Essentials of Musculoskeletal Care

 - Tintinalli's

+- UpToDate

 Students must be prepared to explain each correct and incorrect answer and be ready to discuss the question(s) on call back day.
 Please write original questions.
 Questions can and may be submitted to "Turn-it-in.com" to check for plagiarism.
-A Turning Point presentation will be presented using selected student vignette questions.
-Questions should be uploaded into Moodle under "Clinical Assignments" one week prior to CBD.
+Questions should be uploaded into Canvas under "Clinical Assignments" one week prior to CBD.